 - What is the complexity of supporting 802.1AS operation via the transport of 802.1AS messages over the 5G system (analysis requires work in RAN WGs also)?

 - What is the complexity of signalling precise timing to the UE via 5G air interface signalling (analysis primarily requires work in RAN WGs)?

+- How 5GS should support the synchronisation in multiple time clock domain which is a native feature of IEEE 1588 PTP protocol and demanded by vertical industries?